adamsilver/adamsilver.io-jekyll/index.md

   	<img src="/assets/img/adam2.jpg" alt="" width="85" height="85">
 </div>

-# Hi, I'm Adam.
+# Hi, I'm Adam and I design simple, human and inclusive websites.

-I design and build [simple](/articles/embracing-simplicity/), human and [inclusive](/articles/designing-inclusively/) websites.
-I send an email once a month to my subscribers.
-It helps them avoid all the mistakes I've made in the past.
-Sound good?
-Sign up below:
+I send an email to my subscribers every month (or so) about all this.
+Normally I write about my past mistakes and how you can avoid them :).
+If that sounds good, sign up below.
+See you on the other side.

 {% include signUpForm.html %}